This page is sponsored by:

 biography

-Dan Vadis was born Constantine Daniel Vafiadis in Shanghai, China, in January 1938.
-(Some sources list 1934 as his date of birth.)
-He got his break in show business in the Mae West Revue, West's famous bodybuilder troupe, along with Gordon Mitchell, Mickey Hargitay, and Reg Lewis.
-But Vadis would have to wait six years before taking on his first film role, in the 1962 classic Colossus of the Arena with Mark Forest.
-His friend Gordon Mitchell brought him to Italy to take advantage of the Italian fusto explosion.
+Dan Vadis in The Rebel Gladiator Born Constantine Daniel Vafiadis in Shanghai, China, on January 3, 1938 (some sources list 1934 as his date of birth), Dan Vadis got his break in show business in the Mae West Revue, West's famous bodybuilder troupe, along with Gordon Mitchell, Mickey Hargitay, and Reg Lewis.
+After a stint in the Navy, Vadis took on his first film role in the sword and sandal flick Colossus of the Arena (1962; with Mark Forest).
+His friend and mentor Gordon Mitchell brought him to Italy to take advantage of the Italian fusto explosion.

 LEFT: Gordon Mitchell, an unidentified woman, and Dan Vadis.
 CENTER: Roger Browne, Dan Vadis, and Gordon Mitchell lift Giuliana Zagara.
 RIGHT: Burt Nelson, Gordon Mitchell, and Dan Vadis clown for photographers (Photos courtesy of Gordon Mitchell)